ARM-software/arm-trusted-firmware/docs/firmware-design.md

 world in DRAM.
 This is the cold boot path.

-The ARM Trusted Firmware also implements the Power State Coordination Interface ([PSCI]) PDD [2] as a runtime service.
+The ARM Trusted Firmware also implements the Power State Coordination Interface PDD [2] as a runtime service.
 PSCI is the interface from normal world software to firmware implementing power management use-cases (for example, secondary CPU boot, hotplug and idle).
 Normal world software can access ARM Trusted Firmware runtime services via the ARM SMC (Secure Monitor Call) instruction.
-The SMC instruction must be used as mandated by the [SMC Calling Convention PDD][SMCCC] [3].
+The SMC instruction must be used as mandated by the SMC Calling Convention [3].

 The ARM Trusted Firmware implements a framework for configuring and managing interrupts generated in either security state.
-The details of the interrupt management framework and its design can be found in [ARM Trusted Firmware Interrupt Management Design guide][INTRG] [4].
+The details of the interrupt management framework and its design can be found in ARM Trusted Firmware Interrupt Management Design guide [4].

 The ARM Trusted Firmware can be built to support either AArch64 or AArch32 execution state.